MaibornWolff/codecharta/visualization/README.md

 -   [JSON structure](#json-structure)
 -   [License](LICENSE.md)

-## Installation
+# Installation

+First, change working directory via

-Change working directory `cd <projectpath>/codecharta/visualization/`
+`cd <projectpath>/codecharta/visualization/`

-#### Install application for desktop usage with npm
+## Install for desktop usage with npm

+Install with

--   install with `npm install codecharta-visualization -g`
+`npm install codecharta-visualization -g`

+then run

--   run with `codecharta-visualization`
+`codecharta-visualization`

-#### Install application for desktop usage
+## Install for desktop usage

--   Download or build [latest version](https://github.com/MaibornWolff/codecharta/releases/latest) for your system.
+Download or build [latest version](https://github.com/MaibornWolff/codecharta/releases/latest) for your system.
--   Doubleclick the system specific Runnable.
+Then Doubleclick the system specific Runnable.
 You may be required to give it executable rights.

+(If you get an error on macOS because of a missing license, try https://support.apple.com/en-gb/guide/mac-help/mh40616/12.0/mac/12.0).

-#### Install project for development
+## Install for development

--   Install node >= 8
+Make sure you have node >= 8 installed.
+Then run

--   Install dependencies `npm install`.
+`npm install`

 Once you have installed the project, you can use all tasks described in the next section.

-## Tasks
+# Tasks

-#### Build
+## Build

+Build the project in dist/app via

-`npm run build` builds the project in dist/app.
-This artifact is ready to be served as a web application.
+`npm run build`

+The resulting artifact is ready to be served as a web application.

-#### Test
+## Test

+### Unit

--   `npm run test` runs all unit tests on the source files in app/ and generates a coverage report in dist/coverage/.
+Run unit tests in app/ and generate a coverage report in dist/coverage/ via

+`npm run test`

+To run the tests in watch mode, use

+`npm run test:auto`

+### E2E

--   `npm run e2e` runs all e2e tests on the built app in headless mode. **You have to stop your running dev-webserver and execute `npm run build` first**.
+First, you have to stop your running dev-webserver and execute

+`npm run build`

+Then, run the e2e-tests on the fresh build via

+`npm run e2e`

+To run the tests in watch mode, use

+`npm run e2e:auto`

 To follow/watch the steps the e2e test is performing, deactivate headless mode in jest-puppeteer.config.js (and maybe set the slowMo parameter).

-adding ":auto" to run target will run the tests in watch mode

-#### Run
+## Run

+### Development

+Serve the project on localhost:3000 via

-`npm run dev` starts a simple web server and serves the project on localhost:3000.
+`npm run dev`

+### Production

+First, build via

+`npm run build`

+and then start the nwjs app via

-`npm run start` starts the nwjs app
+`npm run start`

-#### Package
+### Package

+Package the nwjs app via

-`npm run package` packages the nwjs app
+`npm run package`

+If you get WrapperError on macOS:

+Try to use Homebrew by running `brew install --cask wine-stable`, then try `npm run package` again.

-## JSON structure
+# JSON structure

 [Example Data](/visualization/app/codeCharta/assets/sample1.cc.json)